DewanshiDewan/IEEE-Report-Hybrid-Satellite-UAV-Terrestrial-Network-Solution/README.md

 # IEEE-Report-Enabling 5G on the Ocean: A Hybrid Satellite-UAV-Terrestrial Network Solution
-—In this research paper we will look at the problem of Maritime communication networks behind far behind the existing 5th Generation technology that exists mainly in the terrestrial domain all across the world.
+In this research paper we will look at the problem of Maritime communication networks behind far behind the existing 5th Generation technology that exists mainly in the terrestrial domain all across the world.
 We will also look at the Why’s